lauris71/sehle/tutorial/lesson-1.md

     #include <sehle/vertex-array.h>
     #include <sehle/vertex-buffer.h>

-We also need some method to create GL context and provide rendering viewport.
-In this tutorial we use SDL2 library, but any other will do as well.
+We also need to somehow create GL context and provide rendering viewport.
+In this tutorial we use SDL2 library, but any other method should work as well.

     #include <SDL2/SDL.h>